By Delia / Last update November 28, 2022

 If you are clear about what takes up a lot of space on SSD, for instance, videos or photos, you can use Windows utility “Copy” and “Paste” to move files and folders to the HDD.
 The flaw of this utility is you need to manually operate every time.
 If there are too many folders that need to be transferred, this method could be time-consuming.

-Luckily, some 3rd party programs make up for this tiny flaw with their powerful features, and AOMEI Backupper is one of them.
-The feature, File Sync in that software, allows you to transfer files and folders as planned.
+The feature, File Sync in that software, allows you to auto transfer files and folders with several clicks.
 It will synchronize files and folders automatically with a schedule to the HDD, and the destination location also could be external hard drives, removable USB flash drives, NAS or network shared folders.

 Download FreewareWin 11/10/8.1/8/7/XP